SUMMARY

 Bison Counter 2021 (Italy)

-The third edition of Bison Counter takes place from 11 October - 6 November 2021 in Sardinia, Italy.
-A total of some 650 military staff from 10 EU Member States (Austria, Belgium, Czech Republic, France, Germany, Hungary, Italy, Slovenia, Spain, Sweden), as well as Norway and the United States will participate in this exercise hosted by the Italian Armed Forces.
+The third edition of Bison Counter took place from 11 October - 6 November 2021 in Sardinia, Italy.
+A total of some 650 military staff from 10 EU Member States (Austria, Belgium, Czech Republic, France, Germany, Hungary, Italy, Slovenia, Spain, Sweden), as well as Norway and the United States participated in this exercise hosted by the Italian Armed Forces.

-It can also count on the support of NATO’s C-IED Center of Excellence.
+It counted on the support of NATO’s C-IED Center of Excellence.

-Bison Counter 21 will gather dedicated teams specialised in the following enabler capabilities:
+Bison Counter 21 gathered dedicated teams in the following enabler capabilities:

 - Military Search